Typee-Language/Typee/_Global_Documentation/typee_software_design.md

 and help anyone who would like to contribute to understand what enhancements could be proposed and how they could be designed and implemented.

+Most of the text of this document has been copied from or has been duplicated in other documents elsewhere in this __Typee-Language/Typee__ repository.

 ## 1. Typee Design Concepts

+__Typee__ is an Object Oriented Programming language.
+Its syntax is derived from other OOP language such as _C++11_, _Java 8.0_ and _Python 3.6_.

+Traditionnal OOP languages are either compiled (e.g. C++) or interpreted (e.g.
+_Python_ ).
+They even may be first compiled into an intermediate code which is then interpreted (e.g. Java and its Bytecode interpreted by a _Java Virtual Machine_ that has to be implemented on each of the different targetted devices).

+Meanwhile, __Typee__ language is neither compiled nor interpreted.
+It is rather translated into other OOP languages, such as _Python_ (which chronologically is the first addressed OOP language from: _Python_, _C++_ and _Java_).
+During the translation, type infering and checking is done not only for APIs but also on all the other parts of the code.

+So, we got greatly inspired by modern compilers design to design the __Typee__ translator.
+Our bedside book for a long has been "Engineering a Compiler, 2nd Edition, Keith D.Cooper & Linda Torczon, Elsevier, 2012" and we encourage the reader to read this book.

+We have choosen this book because it was newer than the famous Dragoon book "Compilers, principles, techniques, & tools, 2nd ed." from Alfred V. Aho, Monica S. Lam, Ravi Ethi and Jeffrey D. Ullman, Pearson-Addison Wesley, 2007, while this Dragoon book had been used to specify the _Python_ interpretor _CPython_.